 Dandelion.
 In flower from March to October, once pollinated the golden flowers change to seedhead clocks.
 Explore change over time with Wonder Study resources here

 Celandine.
-In flower from February to April.
-Low ground level plant with heart shaped leaves
+Often confused with buttercup, but flowers much earlier ( February to April) and has 8-12 petals.
+Low ground level plant with heart shaped leaves.

 Meadow Buttercup.
 Flowers April- September.
-Taller flower stems and different flower shape to Celandine
+Taller flower stems than Celandine and has 5 petals.

 Bird’s Foot Trefoil